Active Roster

 Classroom presentations complement the field walks.
 Here, specimens serve as a starting point for in-depth discussions of botany, health, nutrition, social sciences, the environmental movement, and any related subjects the class is studying.
 For example, if the class is studying rainforests, we compare them to the forests in the Northeast.
 If the class is studying recycling, we look at specimens of fungi and discuss the cycles of nature.
 I use questions to encourage the students to become involved, and to think for themselves.

-Many well-informed young people watch nature shows on TV and are eager to learn more, but have no access to meaningful field experiences.
+Many well-informed young people watch nature shows on TV and are eager to learn more, but have little access to meaningful field experiences.
 We tell kids to say "no" to drugs, while denying them an environmental alternative.
 I've been trying fill this gap since 1982, and welcome every opportunity to make a greater difference.
 My goals are still to provide the finest hands-on education possible, and inspire people to learn about and care for their planet

 Child Demonstrating Ripe and Unripe Mulberries